Shchvova/WordCounter/README.md

 # Bina Word Counter Tests

-This program counts the number of words within a file
+This program counts the number of words in a text file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites